Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Bidding/Campaign/README.md

 Bid templates define the ads that should be considered if all conditions in the bid rule are true for a given bid request, and the price to use in bids with those ads.

-Each `BidTemplate` can contain many `AdId` strings, which is useful when including different formats for a single creative.
+Each `BidTemplate` can contain many ad ID strings, which is useful when including different formats for a single creative.
 When evaluating a bid request, the bidder will choose the first `Ad` that matches the dimensions of the impression up for auction.

 ### Format